simplymichael/smart-form-validator/README.md

    They state the conditions that field values must fulfill to be valid.
 3. **Validators:** Validators check that data entered into fields comply with the rules specified for those fields.
-4. **Effects:** Effects are actions that perform state changes on fiedls based on the results of validation.
+4. **Effects:** Effects are actions that perform state changes on fields based on the results of validation.

 ## Concepts (details)
 ### 1. Fields
 <a id="fields"></a>
 A field is a receptor of user data and is the subject of validation.
-A field can be any HTML element type such as `input`, `checkbox`, `textarea`, `select`, and `contenteditable` elements.
+A field can be any HTML element capable of receiving user input such as `input`, `checkbox`, `textarea`, `select`, and `contenteditable` elements.
 A field must have an `id` property.
-A field may optionally have a `role` and a `getValue` properties.
+A field may optionally have a `role` and `getValue` properties.

 If we have a `button` or `input` whose `type` is not `submit` but on which we want effects that handle submit buttons to have access,